uPortal-Attic/uportal-app-framework/docs/buttons.md

 + Flat: Use for links and actions that do not need to have special attention called to them
 + Raised (`md-raised`): Use for primary actions or when your chosen palette (e.g. `md-accent`) does not have sufficient contrast with the background color of the button's containing element
-+ FAB: Due to the complexity of uw-frame applications, it is best to avoid using FAB buttons
++ FAB: Due to the complexity of uportal-app-framework applications, it is best to avoid using FAB buttons
 + Icon button (`md-icon-button`): Use on small screens when the button's action can be adequately expressed by an icon

 #### When to use certain color palette classes: